VictorZoo/LoD-Loc/README.md

 </details>

-* [Optional] We also provide the process for extracting or generating priors for a reference:
+* [Optional] We also provide the process of extracting or generating priors for a reference:

 ```bash
 # Extract the sensor priors from UAVD4L-LoD dataset